superfly/docs/retired-launcher.html.md

 toc: false
 ---

 We've retired our web-based launchers for individual apps like Jupyter and code-server.
-If the app you'd like to launch has an official Docker image, it's pretty easy to launch it yourself.
+You can launch these apps yourself, with the `fly launch` command.
+Apps that have their own official Docker images are especially convenient.
 Here are a couple of places to start:

 [Speedrun: Launch on Fly.io](/docs/speedrun/)

 [Deploy via Dockerfile](/docs/languages-and-frameworks/dockerfile/)